aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md

 ### Example Configurations

 #### Using the IAM Authentication Plugin with AWS JDBC Driver for MySQL
-### Using the IAM Authentication Plugin with AWS JDBC Driver for MySQL

 ```java
 public static void main(String[] args) throws SQLException {